open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-first-steps.md

 Please go to [BeLL Installation](#!./pages/vi/vi-bell-installation.md) for instructions on how to set up your own digital library.

-Once you have finished setting up BeLL, go to the [Configurations Guide](vi-configurations.md) to configure your Community BeLL.
+Once you have finished installing BeLL, go to the [Configurations Guide](vi-configurations.md) to configure your Community BeLL.

 ## Step 2 - Vagrant Tutorial